Syria's Assad wins warm welcome at Arab summit after years of isolation | Politics

 Syria's Assad wins warm welcome at Arab summit after years of isolation

 Oil powerhouse Saudi Arabia, once heavily influenced by the United States, has taken the diplomatic lead in the Arab world in the past year, re-establishing ties with Iran, welcoming Syria back to the fold, and mediating in the Sudan conflict.
-Washington has objected to any steps towards normalisation with Assad, saying there must first be progress towards a political solution to the conflict.
+With many Arab states hoping Assad will now take steps to distance Syria from Shi'ite Iran, Assad said the country's "past, present, and future is Arabism", but without mentioning Tehran - for decades a close Syrian ally.

 Washington has objected to any steps towards normalisation with Assad, saying there must first be progress towards a political solution to the conflict.
 "The Americans are dismayed.
 We (Gulf states) are people living in this region, we're trying to solve our problems as much as we can with the tools available to us in our hands," said a Gulf source close to government circles.